ppy/osu-wiki/news/2024/2024-08-17-osu!-deskmats.md

 [![](/wiki/shared/news/2024-08-17-osu-deskmats/circleclicker.jpg)](https://osu.ppy.sh/store/products/1347)

-We have to give credit where it's due: renowned mapper [Sing](https://osu.ppy.sh/users/3795679) is the mastermind behind this design!
+We have to give credit where it's due: renowned mapper ::Sing::{ user-id=3795679 } is the mastermind behind this design!
 Send your accolades his direction.

 If you want to snag one of these for yourself, [**head to the store page**](https://osu.ppy.sh/store/products/1347)!